-Late Submissions The mark for an assessment item submitted after the designated time on the control of the cont without an approved extension of time, will be reduced by 10% of the possible maximum mark for that assessment item for each day or part day that the assessment item is late.
+Late Submissions The mark for an assessment item submitted after the designated time on the du without an approved extension of time, will be reduced by 10% of the possible maximum mark for that assessment item for each day or part day that the assessment item is late.
 Note: this applies equally to week and weekend days.